Code-Institute-Submissions/ms1-the_rolls/README.md

 - **[Cssgradient.io](https://cssgradient.io/)** Used to create color gradient background

-- **[Google Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)** Used extensively to test the responsiveness of the site.

-- **[Bootstrap V.5](https://getbootstrap.com/docs/5.0/getting-started/introduction/)** Used throughout the project.

-- **[Google Fonts](https://fonts.google.com/about)** Used for all of the fonts that appear on the site.

-- **[Google maps](https://www.google.com/maps/d/u/1/?hl=en)**.
-Used for the embedded map.

-- **[Animate.css](https://animate.style/)**.
-Used for the slide in and fade in animations.

-- **[Hover.css](https://ianlunn.github.io/Hover/)**.
-Used for the underline from the left animation on the nav links.

-- **[Font Awesome](https://fontawesome.com/)**.
-Used for the phone, email and quote icons.

 # Testing

 ## User Story Testing
-### As a visitor to the site I want to see what services you provide.
+### **As a visitor to the site I want to see what services you provide.**
 - A user who initially lands on the site instantly sees the hero image of a wedding couple beside the car with ribbons on the bonnet.
 This immediately gives the impression of what the service offered is.
 - The user sees the callout that gives a brief description of the service, further reinforcing the initial impression given with the hero image.
 - On the landing page the user can see a "What we do" section.
 - An "Äbout Us" page on the site goes into more detail on the service provided if the user wants to find out more.

-### As a potential customer I want to see what the car looks like inside and out, so I know exactly what I would be paying for.
+### **As a potential customer I want to see what the car looks like inside and out, so I know exactly what I would be paying for.**
 - The hero image on the home page gives the first impression of this.
 - The What We Do section of the home page presents 2 more pictures of the car.
 - The user can follow the navigation to the gallery page to see the entire collection of pictures of the car.
 - Each page of the site leads with a picture of the car, so that no matter what page the user lands on initially they will get an impression of the car.

-### As a potential customer who is interested in booking your service I want to know how much it costs, so I know if it is within my budget before spending time making an enquiry.
+### **As a potential customer who is interested in booking your service I want to know how much it costs, so I know if it is within my budget before spending time making an enquiry.**
 - The user will find this information in the About page.
 - It is made clear to the user that the prices listed are estimated prices based on the location of their event and that they should get in contact to get an accurate quote.

-### As an interested customer I would like a link to your social media accounts, so I can see more photos and follow you.
+### **As an interested customer I would like a link to your social media accounts, so I can see more photos and follow you.**
 - The user will find these links in the footer of each page.
 - It is conventional to have the social media links at the bottom of the page even if they appear elsewhere on the page.
 So the user who typically uses social media will instinctively know where to find the links.

-### As a customer who has decided to go ahead and book the service, I want to make a booking enquiry.
+### **As a customer who has decided to go ahead and book the service, I want to make a booking enquiry.**
 - The user will find enquire buttons on the home page and the gallery page.
 They can also navigate to the contact page by the navigation links in the header and the footer which feature on all pages.
 - The buttons link to the contact page where the user can make an enquiry by online form, phone or email.
 - If the usser chooses to enquire by online form they will recieve a prompt if they fail to fill out all applicable fields.